 Sadly, cynical insurance agents pressured by their supervisors to keep profits high drive the system.
 A rise in work comp fraud has also made insurance agents increasingly skeptical of all claims, even valid claims.
 As a result of these factors it can be extremely difficult to ensure a successful claim outcome without the representation of a imr lawyers Oakland well versed in workers compensation laws.

-The ethical workers compensation attorneys at Oakland Workers’ Compensation Attorney Group are devoted to their clients and work tirelessly to ensure each client is fairly compensated for:
+The ethical workers compensation attorneys at Golden State Workers Compensation are devoted to their clients and work tirelessly to ensure each client is fairly compensated for:

 - Medical costs – hospital stays, surgery, rehabilitation, prescription medication